pachyderm/docs/content/staging/project-operations/_index.md

 ---
 # metadata #
 title:  Project Operations
 description: Learn how to create, delete, and update projects
 date:
 # taxonomy #
 tags: ["projects"]
 series:
 seriesPart:
 weight:
 ---

 Projects are namespaces that contain a collection of related work (such as repos and pipelines).
 Each Pachyderm cluster ships with an initial project named `Default`.

 ## Benefits of Projects

 - **Logical Organization of DAGs**: Similar to a file system, you can organize your work  within a Pachyderm instance.

 - **Standardizable**: Resources like repos can have the same name if they belong to different projects, making it easier to create and adhere to project templates in a collaborative environment.
+For example, `ProjectA.Repo1` and `ProjectB.Repo1`.

 - **Multi-team Enablement**: You can grant access to projects based on roles; projects are hidden from users without access by default.

 ---